PaulLimpert/DB-Seasonal-Ticket-Integration/README.md

 ## Contributing

 If you want to contribute to this project, first of all thank you!
-At [Known issues](#known-issues-work-in-progress) you can find some issues which needs to be worked on, maybe you are the one who can fix them.
+At [Known issues](#known-issues--work-in-progress-) you can find some issues which needs to be worked on, maybe you are the one who can fix them.
+If you have some new features on your mind feel free to make an pull request aswell.

 ## License

 [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0)